Turkey's Erdogan says military operation to make big sweep east across Syria

 Washington has angered Ankara by providing arms, training and air support to the Syrian Kurdish forces.
 Turkey sees the YPG as an extension of the outlawed Kurdistan Workers Party (PKK), which has waged a deadly insurgency in Turkey’s largely Kurdish southeast for three decades.

 “How can a strategic partner do this to its partner?”
 Erdogan said, referring to the United States.
-“If we will wage a battle against terror together, we will either do this together or we will take care of ourselves.”
+“If we wage a battle against terror together, we will either do this together or we will take care of ourselves.”

 Although the campaign is now in its seventh day, Turkish soldiers and their Free Syrian Army rebel allies appear to have made limited gains, held back by poor weather that has limited air support.